RobinMeow/Gemeinschaftskochbuch/README.md

 The Source Code contains a bunch of links, refering to external site, like MSDN or MongoDB.
 Usually provided as a source for reasonings behind decisions.
 This should leave the source code (before deployment) at some point and move into the Confluence.

-## Contributions

-Contributions are currently not being accepted.
-> Contributions will be welcomed once I decide on the copyleft license to use.

 ---

+## Motivation

+> One part is being able to share recipes with my family and friends easily.
+>
-> Since a part of my motivation is personal growth through learning various up-to-date technologies that I haven't had experience with.
+> Another part is personal growth through learning various up-to-date technologies that I haven't had experience with.
 I intend to implement the entire infrastructure as a learning exercise.
 Additionally, I want to address any unknowns early in the project to avoid getting stuck during development.
 I point this out, because this does not reflect the way I usually would start a new project.
 >
 > I might even explore build pipelines using services like Azure or Bitbucket, although the availability of free options is essential for this project.

+## License

+Gemeinschaftskochbuch is available under the [MIT license](LICENSE).